-In a decision of 3 June 2022, opposing NOVARTIS and BIOGARAN, the President of the Paris High Court accepted the admissibility of a request for a preliminary injunction based on a European patent application.
+In a decision of 3 June 2022, opposing NOVARTIS and BIOGARAN, the Tribunal Judiciaire de Paris accepted the admissibility of a request for provisional measures based on a European patent application.
 This solution, however surprising it may seem at first sight, could nevertheless be justified.

-This decision was rendered in a case relating to the GILENYA product, which includes fingolimod hydrochloride as active ingredient and is indicated as monotherapy for the treatment of very active forms of relapsing-remitting multiple sclerosis (MS).
-The European patent application EP 2 959 894, that covers the said speciality, was invoked by its proprietor (NOVARTIS AG) as the basis for a request for a preliminary injunction, immediately after the EPO Board of Appeal had ordered the Examining Division to grant the patent on the basis of one of the claims submitted by the applicant.
-While the request for a preliminary injunction was rejected, the Judge accepted the admissibility of such an action based on the European patent application, while considering that the single claim at issue was apparently neither new nor inventive so that interim measures were not justified.
+The decision under review is an order rendered in a case between NOVARTIS and BIOGARAN concerning a marketing authorization obtained by the latter for the active substance fingolimod used as a monotherapy for the treatment of very active forms of relapsing-remitting multiple sclerosis.
+The European patent application n° EP 2 959 894, which covers the said specialty, had been invoked by its proprietor (NOVARTIS) as the basis for its request for provisional measures, immediately after the EPO Board of Appeal had ordered the Examining Division to grant the patent on the basis of only one of the 11 claims submitted to the Office, even though the patent had not yet been granted.
+However, the Judge accepted the admissibility of such an action based on the European patent application, while considering that the single claim at issue was apparently neither new nor inventive so that interim measures were not justified.

 This position seems, at first sight, surprising.
 The interpretation of Article L. 615-3 of the IPC questionable.
 While it is true that this text refers to “the rights conferred by the title“, it is also true that this title is, in principle, understood as the patent granted.
 Thus, Article L. 615-4 expressly provides that “the court hearing an infringement action based on a patent application shall stay the proceedings until the patent is granted“.
 The interpretation adopted could also contradict Article L. 614-9 of the same Code, which lists exhaustively the rights arising from the application and does not mention those provided for by Article L. 615-3.